synthetos/tgFX/README.md

 However, please note that tgFX is NOT backwards compatible with firmware versions 377.08 and lower.

 To run tgFX you will need to update your TinyG's firware to 377.08.

-Use this code at your own RISK!
+'''Use this code at your own RISK!'''

 If you would like to setup your development enviroment for Mac we have a wiki page here. https://github.com/synthetos/tgFX/wiki/Developer-Notes